joemoose/psiops/docs/playing.md

 #### Flashback

 Spend **6 momentum** to establish that you did something before the mission or found something during the mission that had not been noticed before.
+In other words, you make a change to the story that did not occur during the current game session.
 If the GM agrees the flashback is reasonable, you retroactively add those preparations to the current mission.

 !!! example